 By Zoe Edelman, Graphics Manager // In episode seventeen of the Corona Chronicles, we see some of our staff outside on Earth Day.
 Enjoy!

-By Sam Bequette, Staff Writer Instead of spending their final months of high school celebrating their accomplishments, Acalanes High School seniors find themselves isolated at home.
+By Sam Bequette, Staff Writer // Instead of spending their final months of high school celebrating their accomplishments, Acalanes High School seniors find themselves isolated at home.
 With plans for events like senior ball and graduation up in the air because of the shelter in place,

 By Zoe Edelman, Graphics Manager